-“It makes things a lot easier for our family, because he takes care of a lot of stuff I used to do before,” she says.
-“I also try and be kind to myself and not freak out if I miss a deadline or need to take a day off here and there—it’s all about prioritising and keeping a healthy perspective on things.”
+“It makes things a lot easier for our family because he takes care of a lot of stuff I used to do before,” she says.
+“I also try and be kind to myself and not freak out if I miss a deadline or need to take a day off here and there—it’s all about prioritizing and keeping a healthy perspective on things.”

 “By 2017, you will be able to decorate your whole home with products coming out of the Justina Blakeney design studio—which is a total dream for me,” excitedly shares the designer.